Eryl2000/CS480Kenner/PA2/README.md

-# PA1: Spinning Cube
+# PA2: Interaction
-This project reads vertex and fragement shaders from a file and uses them to make a cube rotate and orbit in space.
+This project reads keyboard/mouse input and stops the cube or changes its direction based on the input.
 ## Running the Project

 ```bash